nickassafkirk/Cartel-Coffee/README.md

     encourage first-time learning and correct use of buttons on the site.
     ![Buttons navigation screenshot](assets/images/readmeimgs/Button_Styles.png)

-5. **IDs as links:** Id's have been used to allow quick navigation to specific points on a single webpage.
+5. **IDs as links:** IDs have been used to allow quick navigation to specific points on a single webpage.
 This is designed to aid conversion by bringing the user directly to their point of interest without the potential to get distracted.
    The use of Id based navigation also allows more distinct information to be condensed onto a fewer number of pages for a better user experience, a more condensed site and faster page load times.
 The footer utilises several id's as links to specific sections on the menu, shop and contact pages.

 6. **Secondary Navigation Bar:** A secondary navigation menu is utilised on the menu page to allow swift navigation to a user's desired menu section.
+    This is particularly useful on mobile devices where a lot content stacks vertically making it necessary for users to have to scroll down throught page content to get to the bottom of the page.
     The secondary navigation menu uses a page specific color palette to reinforce it's specific association to the menu page.
-The submenu links to specific page section id's as outlined the the section above.
+The submenu links to specific page section IDs as outlined the the section above.

     ![Buttons navigation screenshot](assets/images/readmeimgs/sub_nav.png)
 #### Wireframes